dhia7an/agent-sdk/README.md

 - Optional payload captures (request/response/tool bodies) when `logData` is `true`
 - Aggregated token usage, byte counts, and error summaries for dashboards

-You can disable payload capture with `logData: false` to keep only metrics, or configure `upload: { url, headers? }` to POST the JSON trace to your observability API immediately after the run.
-Headers are kept in-memory and never written alongside the trace.
+You can disable payload capture with `logData: false` to keep only metrics, or configure sinks such as `httpSink(url, headers?)`, `cognipeerSink(apiKey, url?)`, or `customSink({ onEvent, onSession })` to forward traces after each run.
+Sensitive headers/callbacks remain in-memory and are never written alongside the trace.

 ## Development